Senate Republicans demand major immigration reform in anti-shutdown bill

 “I’d like as close to H.R.
 2 [the Secure the Border Act] as we can possibly get,” said Sen. John Cornyn (R-Texas), who participated in a meeting of Republican senators Thursday morning on adding border security language to the continuing resolution.

 The House bill, the Secure the Border Act, would require the Department of Homeland Security to resume border wall construction, increase the number of border patrol agents and tighten asylum standards.
-It would require the Department of Homeland Security to detain unlawful migrants or return them to Mexico or Canada.
+It would also require the department to detain unlawful migrants or return them to Mexico or Canada.

-Speaker Kevin McCarthy (R-Calif.) told reporters Thursday that he wants to establish a “remain in Mexico” policy and reestablish the pandemic-era Title 42 health emergency order that suspended migrants’ ability to stay in the United States to pursue asylum claims.
+McCarthy told reporters Thursday that he wants to establish a “remain in Mexico” policy and reestablish the pandemic-era Title 42 health emergency order that suspended migrants’ ability to stay in the United States to pursue asylum claims.

 “Basically, I think, it boils down to ending catch and release,” Cornyn said.
 “That happens because there’s no reasonable detention of people while their asylum claims are being considered.”